Omardgo85/Omardgo85.github.io/index.md

 ## Objective

-   My objective for an entry-level position or intership is to kickstart my career in front-end web development and accounting.
-While i may not have extensive professional experience, I am passionate about cultivating my skills and knowledge in these areas.
+   My objective for an entry-level position or internship is to kickstart my career in front-end web development and accounting.
+While I may not have extensive professional experience, I am passionate about cultivating my skills and knowledge in these areas.

-   I'm excited about any opportunity to work in entry-level roles or interships that provide me with valuable learning experiences in both fronth-end web development or accounting.
-As deaf individual, I bring a unique perspective, adaptability, and strong work ethic to the table, making me a motivated and determined candidate ready to contribute to your workplace'a success.
+   I'm excited about any opportunity to work in entry-level roles or internships that provide me with valuable learning experiences in both front-end web development or accounting.
+As deaf individual, I bring a unique perspective, adaptability, and strong work ethic to the table, making me a motivated and determined candidate ready to contribute to your workplace success.

 ---